Mom, why do some girls get cramps?

 Many parents feel at a loss when they try to talk with their children about sexual development and puberty issues.
 We want to support parents in their role as the primary sexuality educators of their children.
-One way of doing this is to bring together parents and their pre-teen children (ages 8-11) in a fun and relaxed setting to explore puberty and sexuality.

 For more information about any of these programs, call or email Planned Parenthood Mid-Hudson Valley's Education Department:

 New Windsor (Administration Office)

 (845) 838-1200 x107

 Email: [email protected]

 Check our the new video "Talk Before It's Too Late."
 A PSA created by the Youth Health Promoters of Planned Parenthood Mid-Hudson Valley, in conjunction with MyMediaLife.

 "I realized that my son and his friends knew more than I thought."